 Tips for Buying a Home

 - Buying a home is no small feat, so it can be helpful to work with a financial advisor to figure out your finances beforehand.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you fall in love with your dream home, figure out what prices are actually within your budget.
 To help you out, check out SmartAsset’s how much home can I afford calculator.
 All you need to know is where you’re looking for homes, your marital status, your annual income, your current debt and your credit score.